-Those who have experienced trauma during their childhood are more likely to suffer from poor health later in life, according to a new federal analysis.
+Those who have experienced trauma during their childhood are more likely to suffer from poor health later in life, according to a recent analysis.

 These traumatic events experienced or witnessed during youth — otherwise known as adverse childhood experience (ACEs) — can include violence, mental health problems in the home, and substance misuse.

 Childhood trauma’s link to severe health disparities

 “The way that we view the world as adults is formed through the experiences that we have as children.
 We learn to understand the world through that which we see and learn from the world around us,” Tamar Blank, Psy.D, a Licensed Psychologist and founder of Riverdale Psychology tells Considerable.